lombardpress/lombardpress.github.io/_posts/2016-08-02-bcht-scta-lbp-overview.md

 * We want to create environments (plural) where users can freely access the entire corpus of *Sentences* commentaries at the touch of a button.
     - This includes both online reading environments, traditional printed critical editions, as well more abstract data visualization environments.
 * We want to make the corpus searchable and to be able to filter those results by a variety of parameters.
-    - For example, we want to be able to search for a word or phrase, and then filter those results by century, by author, or the region the author was working, or the Order to which the author belonged.
-Or further, we want to be able to search across works and filter by parts of a *Sentences* commentary, such as searching only prologues, or only distinction 1s, or distinction 17s.
+    - For example, we want to be able to search for a word or phrase, and then filter those results by century, by author, or the region in which the author was working, or the Order to which the author belonged.
+    - Further, we want to be able to search across works and filter by parts of a *Sentences* commentary, such as searching only prologues, or only distinction 1s, or distinction 17s.
-* We also want to link the critical text to diplomatic transcriptions of text witness and to images of those witnesses.
+* We also want to link the critical text to diplomatic transcriptions of text witnesses and to the images of those witnesses.
     - These kinds of connections open up further search possibilities, such as the ability to search not only for every instance of a name, such as Robert Holcot, but to filter by various spelling of Robert Holcot, or to generate a list of spellings of a name according to region: in other words, to see all the instances of Robert Holcot in manuscripts written by a German hand.
 * And very much like the GRPL, we want to create the infrastructure in which the deep interconnected nature of the *Sentences* commentary tradition (and the scholastic tradition in general) can become transparent and traceable both by the human reader and computer applications.
     - For example, we want to be able begin at a particular quotation, such as Hebrews 11:1, and then see every instance of this quotation in the entire corpus.